Some Masterful Game at Last

-The Masters Tournament — the crown jewel of professional golf — was played this past weekend.
-And what a contest it was!
+The Masters Tournament — the crown jewel of professional golf — was finally played this past weekend.
+And after seven months of delay due to the coronavirus.

-Tiger Woods won his fifth Masters’ green jacket besting a field of the game’s top players and all at age 43.
+Dustin Johnson, a phenomenal talent, won his first Masters’ green jacket besting a field of the game’s top players.
 I watched with several family members — and had a blast.
-Below is a photo of Tiger at the Masters during a Monday practice round last week (photo by my brother Charlie Kelly, Jr.).

 Dad imbued in me a love of golf, The Masters, and Arnold Palmer.
 He revered Palmer, but by the time I was watching, Arnie had long ceased being a factor at the Masters.
 Still, he was a legend there — during the Age of Palmer at The Masters (1957-1967) he won 4 times, finished second twice, third once, and was never out of the top 10.
 To this day, he’s my all-time favorite golfer.
 “The King,” as he was called, died in 2016 at age 87.